 What is Africa’s Great Migration?

 Each year, the plains of East Africa host one of the world’s greatest wildlife spectacles: the Great Migration, featuring some 1.4 million wildebeest and hundreds of thousands of zebras and gazelles.
-With prey, come predators: lions, hyenas and crocodiles fix a watchful gaze in hopes of catching a cheap dinner.
+With prey, come predators: lions, hyenas, and crocodiles fix a watchful gaze in hopes of catching a cheap dinner.
 For travelers, viewing the Great Migration is a unique opportunity to appreciate a dizzying scale of wildlife moving in lockstep across an iconic landscape.
 Scenes of unfiltered wildlife drama unfold along this perilous journey.
 Some are violent, some are tender, but all are assuredly memorable.

-There’s a widely held misconception that the Great Migration is the time when throngs of wildebeest gather on the riverbanks of northern Tanzania and the Masai Mara, finally erupting across the muddied waters in a harried, bottlenecked flow of beasts.
+There’s a widely held misconception that the Great Migration is the time when throngs of wildebeest gather on the riverbanks of northern Tanzania and the Maasai Mara, finally erupting across the muddied waters in a harried, bottlenecked flow of beasts.
 Certainly, these are the Great Migration’s most spectacular and widely marketed vignettes, but they are mere moments of what actually amounts to a year-long phenomenon.
 It’s this narrow scope of what the Great Migration is—or rather, isn’t—that performs a disservice to travelers who are new to safari.

-In reality, the plains are vast and the animals are fickle; there is simply no way of knowing where and when the wildebeest will be at the time a traveler makes their booking—often months or years in advance.
-Any purported safari specialist who assures you otherwise, is one you should run away from.
+In reality, the plains are vast, and the animals are fickle; there is simply no way of knowing where and when the wildebeest will be at the time a traveler makes their booking—often months or years in advance.
+Any purported safari specialist who assures you otherwise is one you should run away from.
 Will you see wildebeest during peak months?
 It’s likely.
 Will you observe a dramatic river crossing?
 It is impossible to know until you’re buckled in and rumbling across the plains.
 Should you have the good fortune of encountering a crowd of wildebeest assembling upon a riverbank, whether they cross while in your audience is entirely up to them.
 Spoiler alert: in some cases, they hang about for days before making the leap of faith.

 Suffice it to say, the Great Migration should not, and need not be, the focal point of a safari.
-The Serengeti and Masai Mara are home to an abundance of resident game.
+The Serengeti and Maasai Mara are home to an abundance of resident game.
 Tempering expectations of the Great Migration doesn’t mean missing out on the safari of a lifetime—it simply serves to remind you that the joy of your trip shouldn’t hinge on witnessing a single, elusive Migration moment.

-How does the Great Migration Work?
+How does the Great Migration work?

 The Great Migration is often presented as a clockwise circuit with wildlife cycling between Tanzania’s Serengeti in the south and Kenya’s Maasai Mara in the north, and taking place between May and December.
 In reality, this illustration is an oversimplification of a complex phenomenon.
 As with anything that moves with the rhythms of nature, the Great Migration circuit should be interpreted as a pattern rather than gospel.